Tallinn City Government

 Tallinn City Government (Tallinna linnavalitsus) is the executive body, which conducts the work of all institutions (except City Council Office) and subinstitutions of Tallinn, Estonia.
-The body's building is located at Vabaduse Square.
+The body's building is located at Freedom Square.

 The body has eight members: mayor and seven deputy mayors.
-Current (2023) mayor is Mihhail Kõlvart.
+Current (2024) mayor is Jevgeni Ossinovski.
 The work of the body takes place as session.
-Regular sessions takeks places on Wednesdays.
+Regular sessions are held on Wednesdays.

 Before WWII, the body used Tallinn Town Hall.